Which graphs are rigid in $\ell_p^d$?: Introduction

 Much of the modern theory of rigidity considers a linearisation known as {\em infinitesimal rigidity}, which leads into matroid theory, and concentrates on the generic behaviour of the underlying graph.
 Standard graph operations such as Henneberg moves and vertex splitting moves \cite{NR} provide a means of constructing further rigid structures in a fixed dimension $d$, whereas the coning operation applied to a rigid $d$-dimensional structure produces a rigid structure one dimension higher \cite{whi83}.

 But what happens if the underlying Euclidean metric is changed?
-An illustrative example is the observation by Cook, Lovett and Morgan \cite{clm} that in any non-Euclidean normed plane a rhombus with generic length diagonal braces cannot be fully rotated.
+An illustrative example is the observation by Cook, Lovett and Morgan \cite{clm} that in any non-Euclidean normed plane a rhombus with generic diagonal lengths cannot be fully rotated whilst maintaining the distances between the corners.
 The study of rigidity for graphs placed in non-Euclidean finite dimensional normed spaces was initiated by Kitson and Power \cite{kit-pow} (see also \cite{dew2,dew1,Ki} eg.).
 These works include the fundamental result, analogous to the Geiringer-Laman theorem for the Euclidean plane \cite{laman,pol}, that the minimally rigid graphs in dimension 2 are exactly those that decompose into the edge-disjoint union of two spanning trees.

 Throughout this article we consider $d$-dimensional $\ell_p$-space (denoted $\ell_p^d$), where $p\in(1,\infty)$ and $p\not=2$, and occasionally the more general class of strictly convex and smooth normed spaces.
 In Section \ref{s:rigidity}, we provide some necessary background material and present the sparsity conjecture (Conjecture \ref{con:d-dim}) which is our main motivation for the sections that follow.
-Our first main result is in Section \ref{s:DH} where we provide a tight analogue of coning, which we term {\em bracing}, to transfer independence from $\ell_p^d$ to $\ell_p^{d+1}$ (Theorem \ref{t:bracing}).
-Using this, we show that for a non-Euclidean smooth $\ell_p^d$-space the analogue of a $d$-simplex is a fully braced $d$-dimensional cross-polytope, in the sense that its underlying graph $K_{2d}$ is minimally rigid for $\ell_p^d$ and there is no smaller $d$-dimensional structure with this property.
+Our first main result is in Section \ref{s:DH} where we provide a tight analogue of coning, which we term {\em bracing}, to transfer rigidity from $\ell_p^d$ to $\ell_p^{d+1}$ for certain complete graphs (Theorem \ref{t:bracing}).
+Using this, we show that for a non-Euclidean $\ell_p^d$-space with $p \in (1,\infty)$ and $p \neq 2$, the analogue of a $d$-simplex is the complete graph on $2d$ vertices, in the sense that it is minimally rigid for $\ell_p^d$ and there is no smaller graph with this property.
 In Section \ref{sec:ops}, we present several simple construction moves for generating new rigid structures from existing ones in a strictly convex and smooth space.

 Our second main result concerns independence which, as in the Euclidean case, is characterised by the rigidity matrix (defined below) having full rank.
 Analogous to a result for Euclidean frameworks due to Jackson and Jord\'{a}n \cite{JJbounded}, we obtain a result showing independence in smooth non-Euclidean $\ell_p$-spaces for graphs of bounded degree (Theorem \ref{thm:main}).